 docker login

-command and passing it the following parameters:-u
+command and passing it the following parameters:

-flag with your username-p
+flag with your username - The

-)docker login -u="<YOUR_USER_NAME>" -p="YOUR_ENCRYPTED_PASSWORD" quay.io
+docker login -u="<YOUR_USER_NAME>" -p="YOUR_ENCRYPTED_PASSWORD" quay.io

 podman-nuxtjs-demo

-image, you can use the following command:docker run -dt -p 3000:3000/tcp quay.io/andreipope/podman-nuxtjs-demo:podman
+image, you can use the following command:

 docker ps

-CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES 1c0981690d66 quay.io/andreipope/podman-nuxtjs-demo:podman "docker-entrypoint.sâĻ" 25 seconds ago Up 20 seconds 0.0.0.0:3000->3000/tcp practical_bose
+CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES1c0981690d66 quay.io/andreipope/podman-nuxtjs-demo:podman "docker-entrypoint.s…" 25 seconds ago Up 20 seconds 0.0.0.0:3000->3000/tcp practical_bose

 Until now, you’ve used Podman similarly to how Docker is used.
 However, Podman brings a couple of new features such as the ability to create pods.
 A Pod is a group of tightly-coupled containers that share their storage and network resources.
 In a nutshell, you can use a Pod to model a logical host.
 In this section, we’ll walk you through the process of creating a Pod comprised of the podman-nuxtjs-demo